-ThriveCart works well with WordPress and Wishlist Member, so it’s the perfect option for anyone running membership sites.
+ThriveCart works well with WordPress and Wishlist Member, so it’s the perfect option for anyone running membership sites or digital downloads.
 It takes all the stress out of taking recurring payments from your customers, as its all done automatically.
 If any payments fail there is automatic dunning (payment retry) so you don’t miss out on any revenue.

 If you are running a product-based business then WooCommerce would suit you best.
 With WooCommerce, you can add unlimited products to your store, and the customization options are endless.